 Denmark is one of the most caring Scandinavian countries, characterized by a high degree of pro-social policy intervention, a free and flexible labour market, good social welfare and high taxes.

-The following are the legal acts relating to Danish accounting:
+The following are the legal acts relating to Danish bookkeeping:

-- Accounting Act 1998 – in which you will find information that talks about the organization of accounting, the keeping of accounting records and economic records.
-Danish accounting is largely based on the accounting chart of accounts, which deals firstly with the structure of the profit and loss account (the first group of accounts is sales revenue and the 6 cost groups), and secondly with the structure of the balance sheet account (assets, capitals, liabilities);
+- 1. Accounting Act 1998 – in which you will find information that talks about the organization of bookkeeping, the keeping of accounting records and economic records.
+Danish bookkeeping is largely based on the bookkeeping chart of accounts, which deals firstly with the structure of the profit and loss account (the first group of accounts is sales revenue and the 6 cost groups), and secondly with the structure of the balance sheet account (assets, capitals, liabilities);

-- Class A, which includes Danish companies owned by individuals; such companies are not required to keep financial statements and their accounting is mainly based on tax accounts;
+- Class A, which includes Danish companies owned by individuals; such companies are not required to keep financial statements and their bookkeeping is mainly based on tax accounts;

 - Class B, consisting of all Danish public companies, private limited liability companies and limited partnerships (with no more than 50 employees and a maximum of DKK 36 million in total assets);